Metadata field types

 A Drop-Down Menu - Database Lookup menu is a list of choices provided for the user to choose from.
 In this instance the list is created automatically by an MS SQL database.
 See creating drop down menus for more information.

-A Date field enforces a date format for users.
+A Date field enforces users entering a valid date or date and time.

 If the date field is set to “required” in the schema, the custom date and blank date is editable by users with sufficient rights.
 If the date field is set to “read-only”, then the metadata field is not editable unless the permission settings to “allow the document creator to modify metadata” have been enabled in the System Administrator settings.